 Maine Coon Size: What To Expect

 It is important for cat owners thinking about bringing a cat into their home to know what to expect about this very large breed.
-One thing owners need to know right away is that they grow for longer than most other domestic cat breeds.
+Owners need to know right away that they grow for longer than most other domestic cat breeds.
 While most house cats tend to mature physically at about two years old, these big guys can continue to grow up until three or four years of age.
 This extended growth period may play a role in their larger size.

 Along with growing physically larger for several years, it also takes a Maine Coon longer to mature mentally than most other feline breeds.
 The gentle giant retains their playful kitten-like personality well into adulthood.
 Owners should be aware of this extended growth cycle and remember that these cats will not be fully grown for a few years.

 It is not known what makes this feline breed grow so large.
 However, genetics play a role.
-This big cat developed over time, evolving to brave the cold, harsh New England winters.
+These husky felines developed over time, evolving to brave the harsh New England winters.
 They are one of the oldest natural feline breeds in North America.

 How Big Do Maine Coon Cats Get?